-Based on the statement "We respect diversity and support individual growth" in the Corporate Values of the Fujitsu Way, in 2008 we set up the Diversity Promotion Office as an organization to promote respect for diversity throughout Fujitsu.
+In 2008, Fujitsu set up the Diversity Promotion Office as an organization to promote activities aimed at respect for diversity.
 Drawing on "Diversity-Driven Innovation" as its theme, the Diversity Promotion Office's vision for Fujitsu sets forth the following two objectives:

-Improving individual growth and job satisfaction

-That all employees will have mutual respect for one another, that each will demonstrate their own personal added value, and that everyone will contribute to the organization.
+- Improving individual growth and job satisfaction That all employees will have mutual respect for one another, that each will demonstrate their own personal added value and that everyone will contribute to the organization. - Improving corporate competitiveness and growth

-• Improving corporate competitiveness and growth That we will continue to create new knowledge and technologies through free and active discussions from a variety of viewpoints.
+That we will continue to create new knowledge and technologies through free and active discussions from a variety of viewpoints.